Strummin’ Hummin’ Singin’ n’ Pluckin’

 On the side, you’ll also be introduced to plucking simple melodies on the uke.
 You’ll get an overview of notation systems but we’ll focus on getting comfortable with tablature notation.
 This part is easy and enjoyable, and many see it as a bit of a break from the ongoing challenge of strumming, singing and chording at the same time.

 The group setting is actually a great way to learn these skills.
-The group acts as a sort of ‘training wheels’ on this new bicycle that you’re learning to ride.
-It’s much easier to put all the elements of a song together with others playing beside you as well, of course, as a strong example at the front of the room.
+It can be more motivating to be learning these skills alongside others.
 Also, I’ve found over the years that people who do uke classes are just great people to meet.

 Skills you’ll aquire in Beginner Uke Part 1: